statisticsguru1/myMLpackage/README.md

-# MyMLpackage
+# Machine Learning package

-MyMLpackage is a Python package that provides dedicated functions for various operations and settings related to machine learning training.
+This is a Python package that provides dedicated functions for various operations and settings related to machine learning training.
 The package consists the following modules:

 - **General utility** General Function to support other functions in graphing etc
 - **Data Preparation**: Functions to prepare data for machine learning tasks.